tomdalling/tomdalling.com/input/posts/2021-03-08_the-tip-of-the-inputberg.md

 _millennia_ for the test suite to finish.
 I don't know about you, but I'm expected to produce more than one function every half a million years.
 And this function only adds two integers.
-The string `"True"`, by the way, is is typically represented with at least 40 bits.
+The string `"True"`, by the way, is typically represented with at least 40 bits.

 This means that, invariably, _the vast majority of inputs will never be tested_.
 You can rely on this fact in the same way that you can